Touro University California College of Osteopathic Medicine - TUCOM

 Student Residence Options

-Medical school can be quite challenging, but it can be fun and fulfilling, as well.
-Touro is home to several student groups and activities both on and off campus that make your time here as enjoyable and enriching as possible.
+The Office of Student Activities (OSA) helps create an environment that is conducive to student leadership, self-discovery, and growth.
+We strive to create opportunities outside of the classroom for engagement with students, faculty, and staff.
+Touro is home to dozens of student groups and activities both on and off campus that make your time here as enjoyable and enriching as possible.
 From professional clubs that help expand networking to recreational clubs to help take some of the stress of student life away, there's something for everyone at Touro!

 COM Accreditation Status TUCOM California is fully accredited by the Commission on Osteopathic College Accreditation (COCA).
 Touro University California is fully accredited by the WASC Senior College and University Commission (WSCUC).